puhtreeseeya/SimpleImport/README.md

 # SimpleImport

-Sublime Text plugin which adds python import statement to the beginning of the current file for selected classes and method definitions
+Sublime Text plugin which adds python import statement to the beginning of the current file for selected classes and methods

 # Dependencies